-For highly ranking ads in particular, sitelinks can be just as important as headlines due to their visibility, size and link functionality.
+For high ranking ads in particular, sitelinks can be just as important as headlines due to their high visibility, size and link functionality.

 Sitelink extensions allow an advertiser to link their ad to specific secondary pages on their site as opposed to the final URL.
 By offering more options, the user is more likely to see something of real interest and click through.

 Sitelink extensions provide you with a headline space, as well as a short description of a headline.
 Your sitelink extensions are essentially mini-ads that can appear beneath your primary ad.